Walls Are Meant to Protest

 One college student, interviewed by Border Zine, is a Juarez-El Paso commuter who describes her daily encounters with CPB (Customs and Border Protection) agents as stressful.
 They may check her bag, her visa.
 They may question her ability to speak English, or they may just say “good morning,” if they are having a good day.
 These stressful encounters sometimes leave students feeling dehumanized and deterred from continuing their education.
 Assistant Professor in socio-cultural foundations Dr. Christina Convertino is an educational anthropologist in her third year at UTEP and believes, “it is really important on sort of a local level as well as a wider level for us to have these more nuanced understandings about border crossing activities that complexify or problematize the sort of wider narratives that you see in mainstream media that don’t reflect the daily activities and the daily lives of the people actually living on the border,” Convertino said.

 With current events as they are, for The North Face to vapidly mention walls in a marketing campaign, and then not back it up with action and support for communities affected by the Trump Administration, is an egregious display of self-centered profiteering.
 This campaign should be taken down and denounced by the climbing community because it does nothing to account for the complex realities of immigrants.
 The North Face would be wise to support DACA by donating the money for example, legal or renewals fees, supporting the existing movement led by communities that are threatened by the Trump administration.
 “Walls Are Meant for Climbing,” is consumer activism that creates an imaginary sense of “do-gooding.”
-However, this is merely an anemic solution to a very scary problem: that we have a white supremacist President who wants to ban certain communities from living in and entering our country.
+The campaign is not only inadequate, it is drawing support away from the communities impacted most by the threat to build a wall.